samanemami/C_GB-EX/Optimization/README.md

 We defined an optimization class, including cross-validation and stratified sampling for each model and problem.

-## stratified sampling
+## Stratified sampling

 The number of instances for all the experiments and models is the same, and the results are comparable.
 We considered the stratified approach to split the datasets and cv_intrain = 2 for in train epoch of finding the best hyperparameters.
-You can find the related illustrations here.
-For the C-GB, MART, and TFBT, the example provided in pure python, and for the GBDT-MO, you need to run the bash file first.
+You can find the related illustrations [here](https://github.com/samanemami/C_GB-EX/tree/main/Optimization/stratified_sampling).
+For the C-GB, MART, and TFBT, the example provided in pure [python](https://github.com/samanemami/C_GB-EX/tree/main/Optimization/stratified_sampling/py), and for the GBDT-MO, you need to run the bash [file](https://github.com/samanemami/C_GB-EX/tree/main/Optimization/stratified_sampling/bash_gbdtmo) first.

 ### Optimization with bash